ftzys/Tarkov24/README.md

-# Tarkov24

 ![Tarkov24 Logo](https://i.imgur.com/NOmAwge.png100/100) <!-- Replace this with your actual logo -->

-## Features

-- Comprehensive weapon database
-- Interactive map with loot locations
-- Quest guides
-- Gear recommendations

-Welcome to Tarkov24 - a multiplayer gaming community for Escape from Tarkov enthusiasts!
+Welcome to Tarkov24 - a multiplayer private server for escape from tarkov because live is shit lol

 ## Overview